To get your toddler sleeping again, firstly, talk about why it’s important they sleep through the night.

-Plan what time you’ll do everything – bath,teeth,pajamas, nappy,story –
+Plan what time you’ll do everything – bath, teeth, pyjamas, nappy, story –

-If you like take digital photos of your child doing each step, and use them to make a bedtime chart with your child.
+If you like to take digital photos of your child doing each step and use them to make a bedtime chart with your child.
 Then make sure you follow it every night.